-(Note: The slide-show images showing locations of rebate recipients are not interactive, in order to avoid disclosing recipients’ exact addresses.)
+(Note: The slide-show images showing locations of rebate recipients are not interactive, in order to avoid disclosing recipients’ addresses.)

 Twice since 2012, Oklahoma has held a random lottery to award rebates to residents to help them pay to install storm shelters in their homes.

 About 750 Oklahomans have won the right so far to receive up to $2,000 in federal funds, channeled through the state, to defray the costs of a residential storm shelter.
 About 250 more rebates are still being distributed.

 State data obtained by Oklahoma Watch, however, shows that although the storm-shelter rebate lotteries were random, the money was not always distributed proportional to population.